Psychtoolbox-3/psychtoolbox-3.github.com/docs/LosslessMovieWritingTest.md

 ### Optional parameters:

 'codec' name of video codec to use.
-Defaults to huffyuv, for use of the
+Defaults to avenc\_huffyuv, for use of the
-lossless [FFMpeg](FFMpeg) Huffman encoder. ffenc\_ljpeg would be another option for
+lossless [FFMpeg](FFMpeg) Huffman encoder. avenc\_ljpeg would be another option for
-a lossless codec, however ffenc\_ljpeg can't be decoded by Psychtoolbox's
+a lossless codec, however avenc\_ljpeg can't be decoded by Psychtoolbox's
 [[GStreamer](GStreamer)][(GStreamer)]((GStreamer)) movie playback functions.
 Another lossless codec is
-'ffenc\_sgi', which allows for lossless encoding and relatively high
+'avenc\_sgi', which allows for lossless encoding and relatively high
 compression rates, but its movie files can only be read by Psychtoolbox,
 not by other tools.